TheMisterOdd/Insight/README.md

 # Insight
-Insight is **lightweight, data oriented game engine and framework** written in **C99** and licensed under public domain.
+Insight is **lightweight, data oriented game engine and framework** written in **C99**.
 The engine is designed to be fast and could be used in any project and, also, it could be easily implemented with C++.
 The only dependecies it needs are an GLFW and OpenGL library and `stb_image` and `stb_image_write header` files.

+The engine is designed with speed in mind, and does all the work for you have to use data oriented aproach.

 ## Features:
 * Lightweight